 Suitable means of safe access and egress must be provided at all times when required.
-All work at heights greater than 2 metres must comply with the requirements of the Construction Design and Management Regulations 2015, and the Provision of Welfare Facilities during Construction Works 2010.
+All work at heights greater than 2 metres must comply with the requirements of the Working at Heights Regulations 2005 and the Construction Design and Management Regulations 2015.

 Scaffolding and work platforms must allow adequate working space, be properly constructed and inspected as appropriate and records kept of inspections.
 A clearance certificate should be obtained from the scaffold erector prior to the scaffolding being taken into use.
+A TG20 Certificate of Design will be required.
 Particular attention must be given to the means of preventing falls of personnel, tools or materials.

 Work platforms must be fitted with appropriate toe-boards and guardrails.
 Temporary openings to allow access, such as hoist gates or the removal of sections of guardrails shall be closed off as soon as practicable.
 Suitable precautions will be taken to prevent unauthorised use of access equipment.
 At the end of the work day, or at other times before leaving the site, access ladders will be removed from low level workings, lower stage of scaffolding or other similar locations where unauthorised access to foreseeable and ladders securely stored or other suitable measures taken to deny access to heights.

-Access ladders will be regularly inspected be in a sound condition, be free from defects, and be correctly positioned and appropriately secured to prevent slipping.
+Access ladders must be regularly inspected be in a sound condition, be free from defects, and be correctly positioned and appropriately secured to prevent slipping.